todaywasawesome/leaksignal/POLICY.md

 ```

 #### Rematch Category
-A rematch category composes two other categories (generally matcher category).
+A Rematch category composes two other categories (generally Matcher category).
 It matches the first category, then the second category in sequence.
-This can be used to improve performance with complex regex.
+This can be used to improve performance as an alternative to a complex regex.

 It is currently disabled, but support will be re-enabled in the future.